ttasterisco/ttasterisco.github.com/_posts/2013-10-04-a-hackers-guide-to-the-bay-area.md

 This guide reflects my lifestyle - male, single, focused on work (in tech) and saving money, but keeping an eye on my health.
 I will only focus on things deemed important to "Hackers".

-If you want to contribute to this article, please do a [pull request](https://github.com/ttasterisco/ttasterisco.github.com/).

 ## Table of Contents
 <table style="width:100%;">
   <tr>